DrThomasAger/smile/README.md

 ) End Role & nametag definition :)
 ```

-Try changing the topic.
-Not complex enough?
-Try taking apart one of the other examples too :)
+Try changing the topic or style and see for yourself :)

 ## Section Examples